About

 passion for the great outdoors was instilled in me at an early age, and it was fishing, more than any other hobby, that took hold and hasn't let go.

 Southern New England has been an ideal setting to kindle this flame.
 I grew up in a coastal town on Long Island Sound with saltwater fishing, clamming, and crabbing in my backyard and ample freshwater options a stone's throw away.
-That diversity in year-round angling opportunities has always appealed to meno matter what the season, there is always a style of fishing to look forward to or species to target.
+That diversity in year-round opportunities has always appealed to meno matter what the season, there is always a style of fishing to look forward to or species to target.

 Documenting trips to look back on and share with friends and family has always been important to me.
 That's why The Connecticut Yankee existsto serve as a depository for memorable outdoor experiences from over the years.
-The posts may ebb and flow in frequency, yet this blog is always here to browse like a good book and add to when time permits.
+The posts ebb and flow in frequency, yet this blog is always here to browse like a good book and add to when time permits.
 No matter how many years pass, these posts act like a time machine that bring me right back to that river I was wading in or frozen lake I was standing on.
-Talented friends of mine share here too on occasionhaving their different writing styles and experiences in the mix helps keep things interesting.
+Talented friends of mine also share here on occasionhaving their different writing styles and experiences in the mix helps keep things interesting.

 The tradition continues.